Hook Bill: History

 In 2007 the conservation status of the Hook Bill was listed by the FAO as "endangered" at European level.
-In 2020 it was reported to DAD-IS as "at risk", while the Dutch Stichting Zeldzame Huisdierrassen classified it as "critical", as did the Livestock Conservancy in the United States.
+In 2024 its status in Holland was listed in DAD-IS as "critical-maintained", while the Dutch Stichting Zeldzame Huisdierrassen classified it as "critical", as did the Livestock Conservancy in the United States.
 It was not on the rare breed watchlist of the Rare Breeds Survival Trust in the United Kingdom.